SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

 [![image](/Images/wordpress/2012/07/image_thumb95.png "image")](/Images/wordpress/2012/07/image92.png)

-Now when you click on each of the visual states you will see a nice animation for how each control with appear on the screen.&nbsp; You can go a lot further than this by controlling how each state transitions between each other and how they interact so I suggest you play around with this a lot more, even for a basic system it can give you a lot of functionality.
+Now when you click on each of the visual states you will see a nice animation for how each control with appear on the screen.
+You can go a lot further than this by controlling how each state transitions between each other and how they interact so I suggest you play around with this a lot more, even for a basic system it can give you a lot of functionality.

 Now save all you changes and let us switch back to visual studio to get our code changes in.